-what is za’atar?
+what is the deal with za’atar?

 It’s a wild herb, which grows in the eastern Mediterranean.
+It’s kind of similar to oregano or thyme, but it’s its own thing.

-ok but Is za’atar thyme?
-Or what?
+ok but is za’atar thyme? … or what?

 how can I find the best za’atar?